hitblast/nimip/README.md

 $ brew install nimip
 ```

+- ### Binary Downloads
-- or, you can manually download the packages required from the latest release in the [Releases](https://github.com/hitblast/nimip/releases) section.
+You can manually download the packaged versions of nimip from the latest release in the [Releases](https://github.com/hitblast/nimip/releases) section.
 The [build artifacts](https://github.com/hitblast/nimip/actions/workflows/builds.yml) are also stored for you to download as well.

 <br>